Markmwaura/mDaktari/README.md

 # mDaktari
-A mobile app to easily schedule appointments with specialist doctors
+A mobile app to easily schedule appointments with specialist doctors built with Native Android and Python Flask.